dojo/docs/developer/design/loader.rst

 To my eye, this is just about as beautiful as code can get!

-The loader decorates all require functions (global AMD require and all context-requires) with the method toUrl. toUrl essentially executes the moduleIdToPath algorithm given in `Resolving Module Identifiers into Addresses`_ and returns the result, the only difference being that toUrl expects the last segment to include a file type and Step 10 (adding the .js suffix) is not executed.
+The loader decorates all require functions (global AMD require and all context-requires) with the method toUrl. toUrl essentially executes the normalization algorithm given in `Resolving Module Identifiers into Addresses`_ and returns the result, the only difference being that toUrl expects the last segment to include a file type and Step 10 (adding the .js suffix) is not executed.
 The toUrl method allows the plugin to map a module identifier without having to concern itself with the various configuration variables that affect this mapping.